Hut to hut hiking: what is it and what do you need to take?

 One of the advantages of hut to hut hiking over backpacking is that you don’t need to carry anywhere near as many provisions.
 This means that you should be able to fit everything you need into a large day pack.
 Hiking boots give you the support you need for multiple strenuous days on the trails with a heavy-ish pack; for this reason they are preferable to hiking shoes.
 A decent waterproof jacket is essential, while a fleece jacket or a down jacket is perfect for the cooler evenings.
 The trails are generally very well signposted, though a map and compass and the knowledge to use them is very handy.
 Sun cream, sunglasses, a sun hat, insect repellent, a first aid kit and trekking poles are all highly recommended.

 As far as sleeping arrangements go, you will need a sleeping bag liner for hygiene reasons, though blankets and pillows are provided.
 As well as this, it’s very wise to bring your own travel towel, one that packs down small in your pack is ideal.
-As with camping, a headlamp is essential, as there will be a specified lights out time, which will be earlier than you might imagine.
+As with camping, a headlamp is essential, as there will be a specified lights out time, which will be earlier than you might imagine (see our guide to the best headlamps for some good options).
 You should carry cash with you too, as not all huts accept credit and debit cards.

 Hut to hut hiking: must-do routes